Ethnicity and COVID-19

 - Review of disparities in risks and outcomes (Public Health England)

-- Drivers of the higher COVID-19 incidence, morbidity and mortality among minority ethnic groups (SAGE)
+- Higher incidence, morbidity and mortality in ethnic minority groups (SAGE)

-- Ethnic differences in COVID-19 infection, hospitalisation, and mortality (OpenSAFELY)
+- Ethnic differences in infection, hospitalisation, and mortality (OpenSAFELY)

 Certain risk factors are associated with getting and dying from COVID-19.

-Most data published on Ethnicity facts and figures relates to time periods before the COVID-19 pandemic.
-Population data is from the 2011 Census – it is likely that there have been changes in the population since then.
+Most data relates to time periods before the COVID-19 pandemic.
+Population data is from the 2011 Census.

 Economic, educational and emotional impacts

-COVID-19 may also have a disproportionate economic, educational or emotional impact on people from ethnic minorities.
-The following list shows some of the data on our site which relates to these impacts.
+COVID-19 may have a disproportionate economic, educational or emotional impact on people from ethnic minorities.

-Most data published on Ethnicity facts and figures relates to time periods before the COVID-19 pandemic – this data will help measure the impact of COVID-19 as new data becomes available.
+Most data relates to time periods before the COVID-19 pandemic but will help measure the impact of COVID-19 as new data becomes available.